2nd

 Overview

-Learn the craft of creative writing from practicing and published writers
+Learn the craft of creative writing from practising and published writers

 Develop your voice as a writer as you learn from one of the most established and experienced Creative Writing teams in the UK.